apache/bookkeeper/docker/Readme.md

 		--hostname "bookie1" \
 		bookkeeper

 And so on for "bookie2" and "bookie3".
-We have now our fully functional ensamble, ready to accept clients.
+We have now our fully functional ensemble, ready to accept clients.

-In order to play with our freshly created ensamble, you can use the simple application taken from [Bookkeeper Tutorial](http://bookkeeper.apache.org/docs/master/bookkeeperTutorial.html) and packaged in a docker image for conveniece (you may be interested in [see its source code](https://github.com/caiok/bookkeeper-tutorial)).
+In order to play with our freshly created ensemble, you can use the simple application taken from [Bookkeeper Tutorial](http://bookkeeper.apache.org/docs/master/bookkeeperTutorial.html) and packaged in a docker image for convenience (you may be interested in [see its source code](https://github.com/caiok/bookkeeper-tutorial)).
 This application check if he can be leader, if yes start to roll a dice and book this rolls on bookkeeper, otherwise it will start to follow the leader rolls.
 If leader stops, follower will try to become leader and so on.

-Start a dice application (you can run it several times to view the behavior in a cuncurrent environment):
+Start a dice application (you can run it several times to view the behavior in a concurrent environment):

 	docker run -it --rm \
 		--network "my-bookkeeper-network" \